Formation of Trapped Surfaces from Past Null Infinity: INTRODUCTION

-In a subsequent paper \cite{KR:Trapped}, Klainerman and Rodnianski simplify and extend Christodoulou's result in a finite region.
-Based on a different scaling with respect to the small ``short pulse" parameter $\delta$, they introduce appropriate scale invariant norms and use them to derive estimates in a systematic fashion.
+In a subsequent paper \cite{KR:Trapped}, Klainerman and Rodnianski simplified and extended Christodoulou's result in a finite region.
+Based on a novel scaling (parabolic scaling) with respect to the short pulse parameter $\delta$, they assigned numbers (signatures) to various geometric quantities.
+These signatures come from scaling and associate specific behaviors in power of $\delta$ to these geometric quantities.
+With these signatures, they further defined scale invariant norms.
+This procedure allows Klainerman and Rodnianski to show that under the scale invariant norms, except for few exceptions (called anomalies) , all nonlinear terms are small and proportional to $\delta^{\frac 12}$.
+Hence, they were left to analyze these anomalies.
+This method offers a systematic approach to derive estimates and reduces the workload significantly.

-The scale invariant norms associate specific behaviors in powers of $\delta$ to various geometric quantities, based on their specific signatures.
-This procedure allows them to show that all nonlinear terms, generated during the construction of the spacetime, are small and proportional to $\delta^{\frac 12}$, with the exception of a relatively small number of cases, which they trace down to what they call anomalies.
-The anomalies correspond to simple violations of the scale invariant norms.\\

 In our paper we extend the results in \cite{KR:Trapped}, which is done for a finite region, by showing a similar result from past null infinity.
-In the spirit of that paper we complement their $\delta-$ scale invariant norms with a new scaling corresponding to powers of $u$, which describe the decay rates near past null infinity.
-We will thus see two different hierarchies corresponding to $\delta$ and $u$ respectively.
-To propagate these two hierarchies, we will meet some anomalous terms.
-In addition to the anomalies in \cite{KR:Trapped}, we encounter additional anomalies, corresponding to the decay rate, which lead to ``borderline terms".
-In our paper, we will give a systematic way to treat these borderline terms.
-Moreover, based on this systematic way and a key observation on Einstein's equation, we give a more direct and intuitive approach to do energy estimates in an infinite region by integrating the null Bianchi equations.
+With the spirit of \cite{KR:Trapped} we complement their scale invariant norms (only involving $\delta$ weights) with a new scaling corresponding to the powers of $u$, which describe the decay rates near past null infinity.
+We will thus see two different hierarchies corresponding to $\delta$ and $u$, respectively.
+To propagate these two hierarchies, we will encounter some anomalous terms.
+In addition to the anomalies in \cite{KR:Trapped}, we will come across additional anomalies corresponding to the decay rate, which lead to \textit{borderline terms}.
+In our paper, we will give a systematic way to treat these borderline terms as well.
+Moreover, based on this systematic way and an observation about structures of Einstein vacuum equation, we give a more direct and intuitive approach to doing energy estimates in an infinite region by integrating the null Bianchi equations.
 We do not use the Bel-Robinson tensor or Lie derivatives.